percona/k8spg-docs/docs/options.md

 # Changing PostgreSQL Options

+!!! note

+    PostgreSQL cluster is managed by the Operator, and so there is no need to set custom configuration options in common usage scenarios.
+Also, configuration changes are automatically applied to running instances without validation, and so, changing certain options may cause PostgreSQL cluster malfunction.
+Do not customize configuration unless you know what you are doing!

 You may require a configuration change for your application.
 PostgreSQL allows customizing the database with configuration files.
 You can use a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#create-a-configmap)